GuillaumeRacine/Transcripts_Automated/README.md

 **Overview**
 - Scans YouTube playlists from a `.md` file.
 - Detects new videos, fetches transcripts, summarizes via LLM.
-- Writes Markdown summaries and optionally publishes to Notion.
+- Writes Markdown summaries and automatically create a new formatted page to Notion.
 - Loads secrets from `.env.local`.

 **Setup**